SkyTemple/skytemple-randomizer/README.rst

 The passed in `Status` object can be used to monitor the status of the randomization for progress display.
 See the GTK implementation for reference on how to use all of this.

-Without the `gtk` extra, importing anything from `skytemple_randomizer.frontend.gtk` will fail.
-Running the script `skytemple_randomizer` will also fail.
+Without the `gtk` extra, importing anything from `skytemple_randomizer.frontend.gtk` may fail.
+Running the script `skytemple_randomizer` may also fail.
 You will need to use the API instead.

 |flathub_badge|